 Before beginning the Qubes installation, make sure that your Qubes-compatible computer's BIOS is updated to the latest available version.
-For more details about this process, see the section on Automatic BIOS Updates.
+If you're using one of the recommended ThinkPad T-series models, see the section on Lenovo ThinkPad T14 (2nd-generation).
+The process will be different for other makes and models, and can usually be found on their respective support sites.